High-tech-digital-modules/inlaserworld_engine/docs/docs/engine_api/chest_engine.md

 ### Params
 {: .no_toc }
-- **** Mode - index of mode, 0 is basic lightning for 1s, 1 is 3 fast blinks, 2 is 5 fast blinks
+- **Mode** - index of mode, 0 is basic lightning for 1s, 1 is 3 fast blinks, 2 is 5 fast blinks

-		 @retval none